 Changing the system brand is only allowed if the value has not been set, or if the current value is P0 and the new value will be D0.
-Additionally, for IBM Storage, each of the systems that constitutes the storage facility must be set to D0 for storage to be accessible online.

-Note: You cannot boot the system until valid values are entered for all fields.
-Use this procedure only under the direction of service and support.
+- You cannot boot the system until valid values are entered for all fields. - Use this procedure only under the direction of service and support. - The field is case-sensitive.
+You must use uppercase letters.